nilayg26/GitCommAI/README.md

 📸 **GitCommAI (AI Chat Bot) + Text Recognition (Powered by Google's ML Kit)**
 Seamlessly integrated into the AI chat page:
 - ⭐️ Chat with AI Bot about code, tech or anything you want!
-- 🖼️ Select screenshots or code snippets from your phone's gallery
+- 📸 Detects text from Live Captured Photo or from a pic in your Gallery
-- 📷 Capture code from your laptop screen using the in-app camera
+- 🔎 Detected text is Auto-Pasted to your Prompt Text field for instant AI interaction
 - 🧠 Extracted text is **auto-pasted** into the keyboard for instant AI interaction

 👤 **GitHub Profile Integration**